Praxis Tech Review

 Coverage Analysis

-Praxis covers the world through its connected PSPs.
-600+ pre-integrated providers, 200+ currencies, 1,000+ alternative payment methods.
-Offices in Limassol (HQ), Dubai, and Kosovo.
+Praxis covers the world through its connected PSPs: 600+ pre-integrated providers, 200+ currencies, 1,000+ alternative payment methods.
+Offices in Limassol (HQ), Dubai and Kosovo.
 The platform itself doesn't hold acquiring or e-money licenses, so geographic reach equals the union of the PSPs the operator wires up.
 What matters more than the headline number is where Praxis has done the regulatory legwork.
-As of December 2025, Praxis publicly expanded operational and regulatory presence into Peru, the Philippines, and Brazil for regulated-market merchants.
-CIS coverage is strong by default — Eastern European acquirers are part of the connector ecosystem from day one.
+As of December 2025, Praxis publicly expanded operational and regulatory presence into Peru, the Philippines and Brazil for regulated-market merchants.
+CIS coverage is strong by default, since Eastern European acquirers are part of the connector ecosystem from day one.
 MENA is supported through Dubai operations.
 LATAM coverage routes through PayRetailers, AstroPay, dLocal and EBANX connectors as the operator chooses.
-APAC including Philippines, Vietnam, Indonesia, and Thailand is on the public roadmap.
+APAC including the Philippines, Vietnam, Indonesia and Thailand is on the public roadmap.

 Regional Breakdown

-Stake's stated reason for picking Praxis in November 2025 was exactly this geographic flexibility.
-The Stake announcement specified that the partnership supports Stake's expansion across multiple continents with localized payment options matched to regional regulatory requirements.
-That's a strong external validation that the geo-routing infrastructure scales for one of the highest-volume iGaming brands in the world.
-The trade-off: Praxis depends on local PSPs being available and compliant.
-If you need to enter a market where no Praxis-connected PSP has the right license, you have to bring your own and let Praxis integrate it — which the platform does support but adds integration time.
+Stake's stated reason for picking Praxis in November 2025 was this geographic flexibility.
+The Stake announcement specified that the partnership supports Stake's expansion across multiple continents with localized payment options matched to regional regulatory requirements, a strong external validation that the geo-routing infrastructure scales for one of the highest-volume iGaming brands in the world.
+The trade-off is that Praxis depends on local PSPs being available and compliant, so if you need to enter a market where no Praxis-connected PSP has the right license, you have to bring your own and let Praxis integrate it, which the platform supports but which adds integration time.

 Licensed Jurisdictions